Synchronized step multilevel Markov chain Monte Carlo: Experimental results

-In this experiment, we set a fixed proposal distribution $Q_{\ell} = \mathcal{N}\left(\cdot, \right)$ for all the levels $\ell = 0,1,\dots,L$.
-This proposal is chosen to ensure a 40\% acceptance rate for the chains at all levels, close to the optimal value of 44\% according to \cite{gelman_adaptively_2007}.
-This choice of proposal distribution also ensures a fair comparison between the two algorithms.
+In this experiment, we set a fixed proposal distribution $q_{\ell} = \mathcal{N}\left(\cdot,[[3, 0],[0, 3]]\right)$ for all the levels $\ell = 0,1,\ldots,L$.
+This proposal is chosen to ensure a 44\% acceptance rate for the chains at all levels, the optimal value for Gaussian random walk proposals according to~\cite{gelman_adaptively_2007}.
+The consistent choice of proposal distribution also ensures a fair comparison between the two algorithms.

-In \cref{fig:rot-shi-gaussian-maximal-samestep-noadaptive-correlation}, we plot the correlation between the samples at all levels for both the methods for the first dimension.
-The maximal coupling method produces samples that are highly correlated at finer levels and very poorly correlated at the coarser levels.
-The high distances between the posteriors at the coarse levels results in a high TV distance for the coupled kernel, leading to a low probability of a common sample being proposed for the two chains.